rainbowdashlabs/sql-java/README.md

 This is super convenient for the beginning.\
 However basic inserts are not very common because you normally have some kind of logic in your table.\
 This insert would only work one time because we have the primary key.\
-If we wouldnt have the primary key we would have to count the coins in every entry for each player, which would be way more work than just updating it right?\
+If we wouldn't have the primary key we would have to count the coins in every entry for each player, which would be way more work than just updating it, right?\
-Thats where we come to the upsert.
+That's where we come to the upsert.

 ### Upsert